Bhargavraj-13/CodeLore/README.md

 # Landing Page

-A modern, responsive landing page built for CodeLore, a learning platform where students understand concepts deeply and express their knowledge through clear explanations.
-This project demonstrates frontend architecture, component reusability, clean UI design, accessibility, performance optimization, and production-ready coding practices used across real-world development teams.
+This is a responsive landing page built with React, Vite, and TailwindCSS.
+It features a video background hero section, smooth-scrolling navigation, and multiple content sections organized into reusable components.

 ## Features
 ### 1. Hero Section with Video Background